ZhouJiaHuan/learn-tensorflow-master/cifar10-CNN/README.md

 # cifar-10-Tensorflow
 cifar-10 training and test with CNN  with Tensorflow.
+More details can be found here: https://zhoujiahuan.github.io/2018/11/02/CIFAR-10-Tensorflow/#more

 ## dependence
 - Python 2.7 or Python3.x (modify some codes, see codes)